-Comet 25D/Neujmin 2 is an object whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+25D/Neujmin 2 is a large comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 25D/Neujmin 2 as potentially hazardous because its orbit does not bring it close to Earth.

 25D/Neujmin 2's orbit is 0.35 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.